 Service, Service, Service

-I’m not talking about worship this time but about service out in the world.
-We have a variety of ways, big and small, that we try to serve in Jesus’ name.
+We have a variety of ways, big and small, through which we serve the world in Jesus’ name.

 Some of our outreach to our immediate neighbors on the lower South Hill has included a community barbecue on Wednesday evenings during the summer.
 We’ve rolled the tables out into the parking lot, fired up the grill, and enjoyed the “Hotdog of the Week” with our friends and neighbors.
 We have also installed a “Doggie Station” as we have some of the only grass in the area for our four-legged neighbors to enjoy.
 The “Little Free Library” out front is stocked from the shelves of our members and friends.

-Many of our members volunteer with other organizations and agencies in town, including Meals on Wheels, All Saint’s Lutheran community meal, St. Peter Lutheran Food Bank, S.C.R.A.P.S., Crosswalk, SPEAR, and more.
+Many of our members volunteer with other organizations and agencies in town, including Meals on Wheels, All Saint’s Lutheran Community Meal, St. Peter Lutheran Food Pantry, S.C.R.A.P.S., Crosswalk Youth Shelter, SPEAR, and more.